About the Committee

 ON RULES, PROCEDURES AND THE RIGHTS OF PARLIAMENT

 The Rules Committee is empowered to propose on its own authority amendments to the Rules of the Senate, which govern the operations of the Senate and its committees, and guide the conduct of parliamentary business.
 The committee may also consider, more broadly, the orders and practices of the Senate and the privileges of Parliament.
-In addition, this committee examines questions of privilege referred to it.
+In addition, this committee examines questions of privilege and other matters referred to it by the Senate.

 When the Senate met for the very first time on November 7, 1867, this committee was the first to be formed, as the Select Committee on Orders, Customs and Privileges.
 It was given the order of reference “to frame Rules, Orders and Regulations for the guidance and government of this House, and of several Officers and Servants connected therewith” (Journals, November 7, 1867, p.
 60).
 The committee presented its first report, with the proposed Rules, Orders and Forms of Proceeding, on December 3, 1867.
 The Senate adopted these Rules on December 17, 1867.
 In sessions that followed, the Rules were again considered and amended by select committees at various times.

 In 1968, the Senate appointed a Special Committee on the Rules of the Senate to examine the Rules and recommend major changes and improvements.
 In its third report, the committee recommended the establishment of the Standing Committee on Standing Rules and Orders.

 The revision of the Rules in 1991 renamed the committee as the Standing Committee on Privileges, Standing Rules and Orders.
 It assumed the function of examining the orders, customs and privileges of the Senate, a function previously performed by a separate Committee on Privileges.
-In September 2001, the committee presented its fifth report, which amended the Rules of the Senate, changing the committee’s name to the current one in order to better reflect its mandate and responsibilities.
+In September 2001, the committee presented its fifth report, which recommended that the Rules of the Senate be amended by changing the committee’s name to the current one in order to better reflect its mandate and responsibilities.